 7 habits of successful departments

-After 28 years in the most dynamic assignments of policing — high-crime patrol, street narcotics, gang enforcement, and SWAT — nationally-known trainer Kevin Davis has honed some specific notions about what makes a policing agency “successful.”
+After three decades in the most dynamic assignments of policing – high-crime patrol, street narcotics, gang enforcement and SWAT – nationally known police trainer Kevin Davis has honed some specific notions about what makes a policing agency “successful.”

-At the latest ILEETA conference, while speaking on today’s hyper-violent criminals, he enumerated seven characteristics he believes are shared by the most effective departments.
-These qualities, he says, result in “fewer complaints, fewer injuries to officers and suspects, and better protection from dangerous offenders for the community at large” — the earmarks of agency success.
+At an ILEETA conference during a session on dealing with hyper-violence criminals, he enumerated seven characteristics he believes are shared by the most effective departments.
+These qualities, he says, result in “fewer complaints, fewer injuries to officers and suspects, and better protection from dangerous offenders for the community at large” – the earmarks of agency success.

 See if you agree.